 The process parameters concern 3 times, the plateau velocity and the plateau heating power.
-Thus, in the interval $[t_0 = 0, t_1]$ both velocity and laser increase linearly (with respect to time) to reach at time $t_1$ both target values: the plateau velocity and heating power.
-Then the system evolves with constant velocity and power within the interval $[t_1, t_2]$ .
-If the length of this interval is large enough the steady state conditions predicted by the model [8] are attained.
+Thus, in the interval $[t_0 = 0, t_1]$ both velocity and laser increase linearly (with respect to time) to reach at time t_1 both target values: the plateau velocity and heating power.
+Then the system evolves with constant velocity and power within the interval $[t_1, t_2]$.
+If the length of this interval is large enough the steady-state conditions predicted by the model [8] are attained.
 This check served to validate transient model.
-Finally, within the interval $[t_2, t_3]$ both the velocity and the power decrease linearly to vanish at the terminal time $t_3$ .
+Finally, within the interval $[t_2, t_3]$ both the velocity and the power decrease linearly to vanish at the terminal time t_3 .
 The parametric solution contains in this case 12 coordinates.

-6 Conclusion
+Conclusion

-This paper proposes an original approach to simulation AFP composites manufacturing processes.
+This paper proposes an original approach to simulate AFP composites manufacturing processes.
 First, using a spatial transformation to match a reference domain, the number of plies composing the laminate was considered as model parameter and then as problem extra-coordinate within the PGD framework.
 Different parametric solutions (computational vademecums) were defined by incorporating model parameters, boundary conditions and geometrical parameters.
-These parametric solutions were then used in order to define the heating laws in a vary simple and efficient manner.
+These parametric solutions were then used in order to define the heating laws in a very simple and efficient manner.
+The online use of all these offline pre-computed solutions allows for real time simulation, optimization and simulation based control of heating in AFP processes.
+Even if the offline calculations could be expensive from the computational point of view, they are performed offline and only once.
+Then, further online calculation are accomplished under the real-time constraint, opening a plethora of unimaginable and appealing possibilities.